Awenega/MICN/README.md

 Through the notebook file *MICN.pynb* we provide a detailed, step-by-step explanation of each code block implementation.

 # How to run the code
 Before running the notebook, it is necessary to load the datasets on which you want to train the model.
-All the datasets used were placed in the *datasets* folder of this repo.
-So, you need first to upload the dataset into the notebook. <br>
+All the datasets used were placed in the *datasets* folder of this repo.<br>

 After, in the *Training code* paragraph of the notebook, all the hyper-parameters are set, including auxiliary variables such as the name of the dataset that you want to use as input. <br>
 Also, you can choose the *prediction lenght* or whether to use a *mean* or *regression* to predict the trend of the series. <br>